amazon-connect/amazon-connect-streams/Documentation.md

 });
 ```
 Ends the connection.
 This can be used to reject contacts, end live contacts, and clear chat ACW.
-At this point, it should only be used to end live contacts.
-We are deprecating the reject and clear ACW use cases.
+At this point, it should be used to reject contacts and end live contacts only.
+We are deprecating the behavior of clearing ACW with this API.
-To reject contacts, please use the `contact.reject()` API.
 To clear ACW for voice and chat contacts, use the `contact.clear()` API.

 Optional success and failure callbacks can be provided to determine if the operation was successful.